 If you plan on visiting Sorrento during your vacation in Italy, you shouldn't skip a day trip to Capri, the island gem surrounded by turquoise water in the crown of the Amalfi Coast.
 Capri is pretty amazing and worthy of a top spot on your Italy bucket list.
 No matter what time of year you go, planning an excursion from Sorrento to Capri is easy.
 Whether you go on your own or with a small group, follow these tips to help you maximize your day and make the most of your time on this magical island.
-And while a Sorrento to Capri day trip is always nice, if you're like us, and find you love it so much you just have to stay longer, spend the night and head back the next day.
+And while a Sorrento to Capri day trip is always nice, if you're like us and love it so much you just have to stay longer, spend the night and head back the next day.
 There are enough things to do in Capri to warrant several days.
 Besides, evenings in Capri have an entirely different feel — almost magical — when the day trippers leave.

 Getting from Sorrento to Capri

 Sorrento to Capri Ferry

 There are several options for getting to Capri from Sorrento: by ferry or private boat.
 Several ferries depart Sorrento’s port every 30-45 minutes or so for the 30 minute ride to Capri.
 Ferry companies have their ticket offices right in Marina Piccola at the port in Sorrento just a short walk from town.
 In addition to ferries, several hydrofoils and high speed jetboats also provide service to Capri, Ischia and Naples, as well as daily summer service to other points along the Amalfi Coast in Positano, Amalfi and Salerno.

 By far the busiest summer ferry route from Sorrento is between Sorrento and Capri, and ferries run frequently during the high season of April through October.
 It's the busiest time of year and quite crowded with day trippers.
 We suggest buying a round trip ticket and reserve ahead of time to avoid the long lines, especially during the month of August.